Yes, you can take photography film on a plane.

 Yes, the X-ray process will damage your unprocessed film and that is why we recommend:

-If your unprocessed film is located within a camera you will need to remove the unprocessed film from the camera, to avoid damaging the film.
+If your unprocessed film is located within a camera, other than a disposable camera, you will need to remove the unprocessed film from the camera, to avoid damaging the film.
 This is because all electronic devices, including cameras, must be X-rayed.

 You will be asked to relinquish all dangerous or prohibited items found in your carry-on luggage.
 If you refuse: